sakufuyu/support-rag/README.md

 > [!IMPORTANT]
 > ## Try the Live RAG Demo
 >
-> TXT files containing **fictional histories of Google and Amazon** have been uploaded to the [RAG demo application](https://support-rag-portfolio.web.app/).
+> TXT files containing **deliberately fabricated, false information about Google and Amazon** have been uploaded to the [RAG demo application](https://support-rag-portfolio.web.app/) for demonstration purposes.
 >
 > **Open the Chat page, enter the access code `query-demo-2026`, and try asking questions about Amazon and Google.**
 >